 “Violence against women and girls is one of the most prevalent human rights violations in the world.
 It knows no social, economic or national boundaries.
 Worldwide, an estimated one in three women will experience physical or sexual abuse in her lifetime.” ~ United Nations Population Fund (UNPF).

-In keeping with its mission to build capacity of law enforcement officers in fighting transnational crime including Gender-Based Violence, AGA-Africa in collaboration with the Office of the Director of Public Prosecutions (ODPP)-Kenya, organized a ‘Gender-Based Violence’ webinar on 9th December, 2020.
+In keeping with its mission to build capacity of law enforcement officers in fighting transnational crime including Gender-Based Violence, AGA-Africa Programme in collaboration with the Office of the Director of Public Prosecutions (ODPP)-Kenya, organized a ‘Gender-Based Violence’ webinar on 9th December, 2020.
 The webinar brought together prosecutors from Kenya.

 The training was officially opened by Markus Green Esq.
-AGA-Africa Board Member and Rodah Ogoma, Director, Prosecutors Training Institute (PTI) on behalf of Noordin Haji, the Director ODPP.
+AGA-Africa Programme Board Member and Rodah Ogoma, Director, Prosecutors Training Institute (PTI) on behalf of Noordin Haji, the Director ODPP.

 The webinar was ably moderated by Human Rights Lawyer, Lydia Muthiani.